University of Wisconsin, Madison

 Describe how you have achieved your goals by going well beyond your comfort zone

 Elaborate on your passion for international travel and how that has given you a stronger appreciation for the gifts that you were given and your outlook on relationships and different perspectives

 Write an essay (500-1,000 words) or film a short video of yourself (max 3 mins) explaining how you exemplify one or more of the above attributes that describe who Tommy was: an individual with immense courage, a person with good character and someone who absolutely loved their career as an investment banker.
 Please reference the attributes section above for potential essay topics.

 The Thomas A Costello Legacy Foundation will be giving out one-time payments of $2,400 to the top three applicants with the strongest essay and interview.
-The amount of $2,400 is in honor of the age (24) that Tommy passed away at.
-The scholarships will be chosen Spring 2022, awardees contacted Summer 2022, and scholarship awards will be paid directly to the University of Wisconsin, Madison to cover tuition costs for 2022/2023 school year.
+The amount of $2,400 is in honor of the age (24) that Tommy passed away.
+The scholarships will be chosen for Spring 2023, awardees contacted in Summer 2023, and scholarship awards will be paid directly to the University of Wisconsin, Madison to cover tuition costs for the 2023/2024 school year.